What is the best protein powder for cancer patients?

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-Dairy-based proteins like whey and casein, which are byproducts of cheese and yogurt production, are known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
+Another reason why we make the best protein powder for breast cancer patients is that we do not use dairy-based proteins.
+Many protein powders are made with whey and casein, which are byproducts of cheese and yogurt production, and known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
-As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.
+As you just learned, partially digested food feeds the bacteria in your gut, which produce gas and cause stomach pain.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder made with real foods is next to impossible.
-Why?
-Most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
-We will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
+A final reason why we make the best protein powder for breast cancer patients is that we do not use protein isolates.
+Most protein powders, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “collagen protein,” “pea protein, and” “whey protein” as opposed to “collagen,” “peas,” and “whey.”
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.
-The potential problem here is that your gut might not know what to do with ingredients like these.
-Your gut prefers the real thing, not some heavily-processed imitation, so protein concentrates and isolates might be hard to digest for people with sensitive stomachs.